BiomedSciAI/fuse-med-ml/README.md

     * [**Skin Lesion**](./fuse_examples/imaging/classification/isic/) - skin lesion classification , including training, inference and evaluation over the public dataset introduced in [ISIC challenge](https://challenge.isic-archive.com/landing/2019)
     * [**Breast Cancer Lesion Classification**](./fuse_examples/imaging/classification/cmmd) - lesions classification of tumor ( benign, malignant) in breast mammography over the public dataset introduced in [The Chinese Mammography Database (CMMD)](https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=70230508)
     * [**Mortality prediction for ICU patients**](./fuse_examples/multimodality/ehr_transformer) - Example of EHR transformer applied to the data of Intensive Care Units patients for in-hospital mortality prediction.
 The dataset is from [PhysioNet Computing in Cardiology Challenge (2012)](https://physionet.org/content/challenge-2012/1.0.0/)
+* Pre-training
+    * [**Medical Imaging Pre-training and Downstream Task Validation**](./fuse_examples/imaging/oai_example) - pre-training a model on 3D MRI medical imaging and then using it for classification and segmentation downstream tasks.

 ## Walkthrough template
 * [**Walkthrough Template**](./fuse/dl/templates/walkthrough_template.py) - includes several TODO notes, marking the minimal scope of code required to get your pipeline up and running.
 The template also includes useful explanations and tips.